 The MESA program aims to increase access to STEM pathways and encourage college readiness for low-income, minority or first-generation college-bound students.

-Rivera said Jeff Sears, the club’s co-advisor, sparked within him a deeper interest in engineering, and motivated him to pursue an eventual career in the field.
+Rivera said Sears, the club’s co-advisor, sparked within him a deeper interest in engineering, and motivated him to pursue an eventual career in the field.

 Now Rivera, who graduated this year, is going after an occupation in aerospace engineering and currently attending West-MEC with plans to attend ASU’s top-rated engineering school.